MatBuc/PB-Scripts/README.md

 # PB-Scripts
-My personal Git-Repo for Scripts under Development
+My personal Git-Repo for Scripts for PhantomBot